ashtkn/photo-album/README.md

-# Photo Album
+# Photo Gallery

-This website is Asahi Takenouchi's photo album.
+This website is Asahi Takenouchi's photo gallery.